xtianmiller/sass-tools/README.md

 # sass-tools
-Sass mixins, placeholders, and variables.
+Collection of useful Sass mixins, placeholders, and variables.